durimkryeziu/jersey-2.x-webapp-for-servlet-container/README.md

-# Jersey 2.x Webapp deployable in a Servlet Container
+# Sample Jersey 2.x Web Application
 Sample Jersey 2.x Web Application that can be deployed in a Servlet Container

 ## License